Connecting the Robot to Your Network

 Now reboot the robot again.

 If your workstation is a virtual machine, it accesses the network through its host.
-So to change its network attachment, you must shut it down, close the virtual machine, change the host network attachment, then start the workstation again.
+So on the host, change the network from

 The ping result shows the network address of the robot: